 Compared to refined grains, whole grains are rich in fiber and valuable vitamins.
 Oats, for example, are a renowned fiber source and help initiate satiety, or feelings of fullness.

-Health experts continually advocate for an increased fiber intake, as the general population falls considerably shy at the 25 to 38-gram recommendation.
+Health experts continually advocate for increased fiber intake, as the general population falls considerably shy at the 25 to 38-gram recommendation.

 Research has shown individuals with a high fiber intake maintain a healthy body mass index compared to individuals who fall short of the fiber recommendation.